 As part of your application you will also need to provide a viable research proposal of up to 5000 words which has potential to make a significant contribution to prior literature.
 Guidance for writing a research proposal can be found on our writing a research proposal webpage.

 A PhD in business or management is highly valued in many professions as well as an increasingly key qualification for those wishing to pursue an academic career in management studies.
 It can provide a springboard into the next level of career opportunities.
-If you’re contemplating this path, study with the UK’s most research-intensive business school (according to the latest Research Excellence Framework).
+If you’re contemplating this path, why not choose to study with the UK’s most research-intensive business school, according to the latest Research Excellence Framework?